-This compound is also known as ‘Fasil Ghebbia’ and was constructed in the 17th century by Emperor Fasilidas.
-Within its walls are most of the castles, churches and palaces of Gondar’s past grandeur.
+Constructed in the 17th century, the ‘Fasil Ghebbia’ and was the project of Emperor Fasilidas, and within its walls are most of the castles, churches, and palaces of Gondar’s past grandeur.

-The oldest building on site is Enqualal Gemb – aka the “Egg Castle” due to the egg-shaped dome roof.
+The oldest building is Enqualal Gemb – aka the “Egg Castle” because of the egg-shaped dome roof.

 Perched at the top of this castle is the prayer room, offering 360-vistas of the surrounding city and hills.

-Palace of Iyasu was built during the reign of Iysau I, from 1682-1706; and he’s considered the greatest ruler of the era.
+Palace of Iyasu was built during the reign of Iysau I, from 1682 to 1706; and he’s considered the greatest ruler of the era.

 “Iyasu Palace is renowned for its saddle shape and unusual vaulted ceilings, and was once adorned with shimmering Venetian glassware and gold-plated ivory artwork.”